gbdev/pandocs/content/CGB_Registers.md

 chapters), you must first unlock CGB features by changing byte 0143h in the cartridge header.
 Typically use a value of 80h for games which support both CGB and monochrome gameboys, and C0h for games which work on CGBs only.
-Otherwise, the CGB will operate in monochrome 'Non CGB' compatibility mode.
+Otherwise, the CGB will operate in monochrome "Non CGB" compatibility mode.

 # Detecting CGB (and GBA) functions